stackp/promisejs/README.md

         /* Deal with normal case. */
         ...
     }

 ## Chaining Functions

     promise.chain([f1, f2, f3, ...]);

-Executes functions in sequence, passing to each function the `error, value` arguments produced by the previous function.
+`promise.chain()` executes functions in sequence, passing to each function the `error, value` arguments produced by the previous function.
 Each function must return a promise and resolve it somehow. `promise.chain()` returns a `Promise`.

 **Example:**